smabdullah/smabdullah.github.io/contact.md

     </div>
     <div>
         <span>
-            <p>Creator, contributor and maintainer of Casey Tech School's GitBook website that publishes step-by-step tutorials on cutting-edge technologies:
+            <p>Creator, contributor and maintainer of Casey Tech School's GitBook website that publishes step-by-step tutorials on cutting-edge technologies.
+This platform serves as a hub for dynamic educational content and resources tailored to ignite curiosity and foster innovation in STEAM education.
+Every page reflects a dedication to hands-on learning and practical knowledge, designed and curated with care.
+Explore comprehensive guides, engaging projects, and insightful tutorials to empower students and educators alike on their learning journey.
                 <a href="https://caseytechschool.gitbook.io/welcome" target="_blank" rel="noopener noreferrer">
                     <i class="fa fa-book" aria-hidden="true"></i>
                 </a></p>